StepTen2024/shoreagents-mono-new/documents/FULL-SYSTEM-AUDIT-NOV-17-2025.md

 ### **IMMEDIATE (This Week)**

-1. ✅ ~~Fix staff portal redirect~~
+1. ⚠️ ~~Fix staff portal redirect~~ → AUDIT GAMIFIED DASHBOARD
-   - Create `/app/staff/dashboard/page.tsx`
-   - Show: tasks, time summary, upcoming reviews
+   - Dashboard exists at `/` (GamifiedDashboard component)
+   - Verify all data is real (not hardcoded)
+   - Polish visuals if needed

 2. ✅ Implement PDF download for contracts
    - Use library like `jspdf` or direct file download